 What should you put a hot tub on?

-A hot tub can be placed on a concrete pad, crushed stone or gravel, a sundeck, paver stones, or spa pad.
+A hot tub can be placed on a concrete pad, crushed stone or gravel, a reinforced wooden deck, paver stones, or spa pad.
 The most important factors are that it not be placed on gas or bare ground and that it be level and stable.

 A lot of people think a poured concrete pad is best, and that’s not always true.
 In fact, there’s 1 situation where that’s definitely not true!